Skip to main content

 5. Buildings and structures are eligible when ready for use.

-6. Airports and similar large developments are eligible when a structure of feature is opera-tional.
+6. Airports and similar large developments are eligible when a structure or feature is operational.
 However, such structures or features must stand on their own merit in the competition with no consideration given for the overall project.
 The entire project may be considered for the year's award when it is 75 percent operational in its initial stage.

 7. Any portion of a water supply and waste control project may be eligible in its year of completion, but that portion will be considered on its own merits, not as representing the overall project.
 Where only additional units, similar to those already functional, remain to be completed, the entire project may be considered for the year's award when it is 50 percent operational in its initial stage.